iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 For the [Design Module](/1_design/1_design.md), you will use the pTi plasmid backbone for _in silico_ assembly.
 For the [Build](/1_build/1_build.md) and [Test Module](/1_test/1_test.md), you will be assembling and expressing your constructs in the pTi plasmid backbone.

-## Golden Gate Assembly
+## MoClo / iGEM Type IIS

 For the DBTL Bootcamp, we will be using [Golden Gate Assembly](https://technology.igem.org/assembly/golden-gate).
-Specifically, the parts and backbone you will be using will have the overhangs (fusion sites) that adhere to the MoClo and [iGEM Type IIS](https://technology.igem.org/assembly/igem-type-iis) assembly standards for building a transcription unit.
+Specifically, the parts and backbone you will be using will have the overhangs (fusion sites) that adhere to the Modular Cloning (MoClo) and [iGEM Type IIS](https://technology.igem.org/assembly/igem-type-iis) assembly standards for building a transcription unit.

 <figure>
 <center>